by Marco Corvaglia

 § 3.
 Evasions, inspections and Marija Pavlovic’s "volunteers"

 Let's watch this clip again from March 2017, when investigative journalist Andrea Casadio checks out from Marija Pavlović’s "Magnificat" and pays the bill, filming everything with his hidden camera (for English subtitles, select the relevant function in the player bar):

-The Croatian researcher Vencel Čuljak, in his 2014 doctoral thesis, titled Fenomen Međugorje kao svjetski brend i top destinacija vjerskog turizma ("The phenomenon of Medjugorje as a global brand and a top destination for religious tourism"), calculated that in the 1981-2013 period the majority of dealers and hoteliers in Medjugorje were infringing the law, not issuing receipts (fiskalni računi):
+In his 2014 doctoral thesis entitled Fenomen Međugorje kao svjetski brend i top destinacija vjerskog turizma ("The phenomenon of Medjugorje as a global brand and a top destination for religious tourism"), Croatian researcher Vencel Čuljak calculated that in the period from 1981 to 2013 the majority of dealers and hoteliers in Medjugorje were infringing the law, not issuing receipts (fiskalni računi):

 32% of total revenue was obtained legally and 68% illegally.